amanjaiswal777/Analysis-of-Deep-Learning-algorithms-on-COVID-19-Radiography-Database/README.md

 # Analysis-of-Deep-Learning-algorithms-on-COVID-19-Radiography-Database

-This repository illustrates the implementation of the Research Paper titled as "**Analysis-of-Deep-Learning-algorithms-on-COVID-19-Radiography-Database**" published in "**International Journal of Advanced Science And Technology (IJAST)**".
+This repository illustrates the implementation of the Research Paper titled "**Analysis-of-Deep-Learning-algorithms-on-COVID-19-Radiography-Database**" published in "**International Journal of Advanced Science And Technology (IJAST)**".

-Below link can lead to the official site page:- **Link** - http://sersc.org/journals/index.php/IJAST/article/view/20825
+The below link can lead to the official site page:- **Link** - http://sersc.org/journals/index.php/IJAST/article/view/20825

 ## Introduction